 FAMILIES looking for a low-cost day out this half-term should make a beeline for Leicester’s libraries and museums.

-The chance to make a Diwa lamp from salt dough, or to learn the steps to Michael Jackson’s ‘Thriller’, are just two of the Diwali and Halloween-themed activities taking place at sites across the city.
+The chance to decorate a pumpkin, create a felt elephant or join an Elves and the Shoemaker themed-day are just some of the activities taking place at sites across the city.

 On Monday (16 October), between 12 noon and 3pm, youngsters can get ready for Halloween by making party decorations, masks, skeletons and witch’s hats at the Brite Centre’s Halloween workshop.